rocketacademy/bootcamp-4.1/1-frontend/1.3-react/README.md

 2. Define the Component function
 3. Add any markup required, this is what we want to display within the Component
 4. Render the Component onto the React Application by nesting it into the App.jsx
-5. <a href="https://reactjs.org/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized" target="_blank">User-defined components must be capitalised</a>.
+5. User-defined components must be capitalised.
 Otherwise React will think they are HTML tags.

 ### 5: <a href="https://react.dev/learn/passing-props-to-a-component" target="_blank">Component Props</a>